Logistics and supply chain management are closely related, so much so that it might be tempting to use these terms interchangeably.

-We’re saying all this with the caveat that the definitions for logistics and supply chain management can vary from company to company.
-In fact, when Inbound Logistics asked its readers about the difference between supply chain management and logistics in 2003, it got a host of different answers:
+We’re saying all this with the caveat that the definitions for market logistics and supply chain management can vary from company to company.
+In fact, a good example from Inbound Logistics occurred when it asked its readers about the difference between supply chain management and logistics in 2003, it got a host of different answers:

 “In my opinion, there is very little difference between the two,” one respondent said.
 “Logistics was always a military term.”